kuma35/thinking-forth-translate/chapter6.rst

 Suppose we’re entrusted with the job of coding a word to draw or erase a box at a given x–y coordinate.
-(This is the same problem we introduced in the section called “Compile-Time Factoring.”)
+(This is the same problem we introduced in the section called :ref:`compile-time-factoring` )

 At first we focus our attention on the problem of drawing a box—never mind erasing it.
 We might come up with